yyai326/jekyll-theme-conference/index.md

 Nominations for the Asian Prize in Combinatorics: T.B.A.

-Nominations for the Prize should be sent to <asiacomb@ibs.re.kr>.
+Nominations for the Prize should be sent to <asiacomb2026@ibs.re.kr>.
 Detail information about the Prize will be provided soon.

 ## Plenary Speakers